-Q. Does Colon Therapy remove friendly bacteria from the colon?
+Q. Does A Colonic remove friendly bacteria from the colon?

 A. Good bacteria can only breed in a clean environment.
 Colon therapy sessions clean out the putrefying waste material and “bad” bacteria (yeasts, E. coli, etc) and make a better environment for good intestinal flora to thrive.
 A probiotic supplement can be taken after a session to help good bacteria proliferate and thrive.

-Q. Can I do Colon Therapy sessions if I am menstruating?
+Q. Can I Have a Colonic if I am on My period?

 A. Yes.
 Menstruation is a form of cleansing, and there is an absorbent pad placed underneath you for your comfort.

-Q. Are there circumstances when Colon Therapy is not advisable?
+Q. Are there circumstances when A ColoNIC is not advisable?

 A. Yes.
 Certain conditions like active infections or inflammation (Crohn’s disease, Ulcerative Colitis and Diverticulitis), painful fissures or hemorrhoids mean treatment cannot be comfortably carried out until they've healed or are in remission.
 Diseases such as congestive heart disease, severe uncontrolled hypertension, severe anemia, liver cirrhosis, kidney disease, severe hemorrhaging and colorectal cancer are also contraindications for treatment.
 Some physical conditions such as severe abdominal or inguinal hernias make it unsuitable.
 Treatment is not advised for women in their first or third trimesters of pregnancy